CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 | Package Protection | AES-256 and RSA-2048 hybrid encryption |
 | Platform Compliance | Automated content validation |

-Capgo enforces update restrictions required by the App Store using automated content validation.
+CodePushGo enforces update restrictions required by the App Store using automated content validation.

 ### CI/CD Security

-Security is built into Capgo's CI/CD pipeline with:
+Security is built into CodePushGo's CI/CD pipeline with:

 -   **Token-based deployment authentication** to secure the process
 -   **Phased rollouts** that include an emergency pause option for quick issue mitigation

 ### Open-Source Advantages

-Capgo's open-source framework allows for community-driven improvements, which are critical for OTA system security.
+CodePushGo's open-source framework allows for community-driven improvements, which are critical for OTA system security.

 -   A **public codebase** enables independent audits
 -   Over **180 contributors** help identify and address vulnerabilities